demengc/PluginBase/README.md

 # PluginBase
-Library for easier creation of Spigot plugins.
+Library for creating Spigot plugins.

+# Documentation
+Basic (and incomplete) documentation can be found at https://docs.demeng.dev/.

-# Warning
+# Disclaimer
 This is meant to be a private library for use on my personal plugins.
 Please do not expect support from me if you decide to use this library on your own projects.